SicroAtGit/RegEx-Engine/README.md

 ## Public Functions

-- `Create(regExString$)`<br>
+- `Init()`<br>
 Creates a new RegEx engine and returns the pointer to the `RegExEngineStruc` structure.
-If an error occurred (RegEx syntax error or memory could not be allocated) null is returned.
+If an error occurred null is returned.

+- `AddNfa(*regExEngine, regExString$, regExId = 0)`<br>
+Compiles the RegEx into a NFA and adds the NFA then to the NFAs pool in the RegEx engine.
+On success `#True` is returned, otherwise `#False`.
+A unique number can be passed to `regExId` to determine later which RegEx has matched.

 - `CreateDfa(*regExEngine, clearNfa = #True)`<br>
-Creates a DFA in the RegEx engine from the NFA created by `Create()`. `Match()` then always uses the DFA and is much faster.
-Because the NFA is no longer used after this, it is cleared by default.
+Creates a single DFA from the existing NFAs in the RegEx engine. `Match()` then always uses the DFA and is much faster.
+Because the NFAs are no longer used after this, they are cleared by default.
 The clearing can be turned off by setting `clearNfa` to `#False`.
 On success `#True` is returned, otherwise `#False`.
+If a DFA already exists, the DFA will be freed before creating a new DFA.

 - `Free(*regExEngine)`<br>
 Frees the RegEx engine.

 - `UseDfaFromMemory(*dfaMemory)`<br>
-Assigns an existing DFA stored in external memory to the RegEx engine.
-After that the RegEx engine is directly ready to use; no call of `Create()` and `CreateDfa()` is necessary.
-But the call of `Free()` is still necessary.
+Creates a new RegEx engine and assigns an existing DFA stored in external memory to the RegEx engine.
+After that the RegEx engine is directly ready to use; no call of `Init()`, `AddNfa()` or `CreateDfa()` is necessary.
 On success the pointer to `RegExEngineStruc` is returned, otherwise null.

-- `Match(*regExEngine, *string)`<br>
+- `Match(*regExEngine, *string, *regExId.Integer = 0)`<br>
-Runs the Regex engine against the string.
-The function requires the pointer to the string, which can be determined with `@variable$` or `@"text"`.
+Runs the RegEx engine against the string.
+The function requires the pointer to the string.
 The match search will start from the beginning of the string.
-If you want to start from a different position, you have to move the pointer of the string, e.g. `*string + SizeOf(Character)` to search from the second character in the string.
-If a match is found, the character length of the match is returned, otherwise zero.
+If a match is found, the character length of the match is returned, otherwise null.
+If an address to an integer variable was passed in the optional `*regExId` parameter, the RegEx ID number of the matched RegEx is written into it.
+If there are multiple RegExes that match the same string and have been assigned different RegEx ID numbers, the RegEx ID number of the last matched RegEx is taken, i.e. the last matched RegEx added with the `AddNfa()` function.

 - `GetLastErrorMessages()`<br>
-Returns the error messages of the last `Create()` call as a human-readable string.
+Returns the error messages of the last `AddNfa()` call as a human-readable string.

 - `ExportDfa(*regExEngine, filePath$, labelName$ = "dfaTable")`<br>
 Exports the created DFA as a `DataSection` block in a PureBasic include file.
 On success `#True` is returned, otherwise `#False`.